duality-solutions/pShare/README.md

 New binaries can be created by following https://github.com/HiddenField/dynamic-vagrant/blob/master/docker.md#extracting-the-binary-build-artefacts-from-the-docker-image

-### Installing Running Electron App on Linux
+### Installing and Running Electron App on Linux

 * Run a distribution build as mentioned above
-* Use your preffered distributable from within the `dist` folder.
+* Use your preferred distributable from within the `dist` folder.
 Currently available: `deb`, `tar.gz`, and `AppImage`.
 We test with AppImage
 * Copy `pshare-0.X.X-x86_64.AppImage` onto your system (Currently tested on Ubuntu 18.04 Desktop)
-* Run the pShare electron app by double clicking on the AppImage file
+* Run the pShare electron app by double clicking on the AppImage file - App should launch
-* Electron app should launch

 ### Configuring pShare on Linux